 9. Give Back

-Helping others can alleviate professionals from focusing or dwelling too much on personal circumstances.
+Helping others can prevent professionals from dwelling too much on personal circumstances.
 Additionally, volunteering can help professionals gain the experience that many employers want.
 For example, nonprofits frequently need help with accounting, marketing, event planning, and much more.

 It provides workers the chance to try out newly developed skills in a professional setting and can be a great way to test out a job before making a permanent career change.
 Sites like VolunteerMatch and Idealist.org are great places to get started and look for opportunities.